 2. Strip the Drain Tubing

-“Stripping” the tubing helps prevent clogs.
+“Stripping” helps prevent clogs:

-- Use two fingers (or an alcohol wipe) to gently pinch and pull down the tubing from near your skin to the bulb.
+- Use two fingers (or an alcohol wipe) to gently pinch the tubing.

 - Do this once or twice a day or as recommended by your provider.